ATTORNEY AT LAW

-Seventh, the FBI crew also took the personal items of NORFED's CEO and his staff.
-Please return these items to the location from which they were taken, release them back to Bernard von NotHaus and his staff, or notify the organization's CEO and his staff to pick them up.
+Seventh, the FBI crew also took the personal items of NORFED’s CEO and his staff.
+Please have them return these items to the location from which they were taken.
+Release them back to Bernard von NotHaus and his staff, or notify the organization’s CEO and his staff to pick them up.

 Eighth, Agent Andy’s crew took the stamping dies from the Sunshine Mint facility, as well as other miscellaneous items.
 These should be returned as well.

-Also, the District Court in Asheville, NC, in the Clarkson case ordered the FBI office to return to him all items that had no evidentiary value in the investigation.
-Please apply the same standard to the items you took from NORFED, and just return the items to NORFED.
+Also, the District Court in Asheville, NC, in the Clarkson case ordered your people to return to him all items that had no evidentiary value in your investigation.
+Please apply the same standard to the items just taken from NORFED, and promptly return the items to NORFED.
 This would save everybody a lot of time, resources and expense in a court case.

 The Assistant US Attorney in Asheville agreed to return to Dr. Clarkson his coins, cash, checks and other material.
 Apparently she anticipated a court order and took the wise action of conceding where she could not win anyway.